RyanCamo/Cobaya_Chains/README.md

 files have further instructions.

 # Contours
 The contours folder contains all the code for the contour plots and the output images.
-There is another README.md file in this folder
+There is another README.md file in this folder.

 # CMB_BAO_Data
 This folder contains the data from eBOSS in a subdirectory.
 The BAO_conversions.py file converts the measurements from eBOSS and Planck into the form used within this thesis.

 # BiasCor_Csomo_Dependencies
 This folder contains:

 Hz.py                     - returns H(z) for each model

 HzFUN_FILE_Generator.py   - creates a file with 2 colums: z H(z) using the best fit parameters the first SN analysis
                             this file is saved to Files_2 and used within pippin to generate BiasCor simulations for the second analysis.

 PIPPIN_OUTPUTS            - The resulting Hubble diagram after using the new BiasCor simulations for each model
                             (referenced as'MOD')

 residual_plot.py          - compares the original Hubble diagram to the new Hubble diagram (figures in thesis)